 Sometimes individuals are lead to believe that an executor of a will or estate has the right to control final disposition.
 This is not true.
 Being designated an executor means that the individual can control a decedent’s assets, not the final disposition.
 As a matter of fact, laws governing funeral homes and cemeteries assign only one role to the executor when it comes to disposition—to inform the funeral agent of their appointment in a decedent’s will, if one in fact had been designated.

 The role of an executor is limited to financial matters such as probating the will, locating the deceased’s property, opening an estate checking account, paying bills (including the funeral bill), filing appropriate tax forms and the like.

 The job of the executor ends after meeting all the obligations of the estate and disbursing any remaining inheritances to the next-of-kin and/or other named persons or groups.

 A guardian may or may not have the right to control final disposition, depending on the powers vested by a probate court.
 This needs to be determined on a case-by-case basis.

 Guardianship is a legal relationship wherein a probate court appoints someone (“the guardian”) to make personal and/or financial decisions for another person (“the ward”).
 Courts typically appoint the ward’s spouse or an adult child to this position, but can appoint anyone they believe will act in the individual’s best interests.

 In some cases, the New Jersey Office of the Public Guardian assumes control of a person’s personal and financial affairs.
 Upon the death of a state ward the Public Guardian usually defers to the next-of-kin to make funeral arrangements.
-If there is no next-of-kin or the next-of-kin refuses to make funeral arrangements, the Public Guardian will assume that responsibility, albeit somewhat reluctantly.
+If there is no next-of-kin or the next-of-kin refuses to make funeral arrangements, the Public Guardian may assume that responsibility.